Looking at the photo above you’re probably thinking “Not much that’s unconventional here..”

 As a family, we’ve been thrown some serious curve balls, and instead of dodging them or continuously being knocked in the head by them, we decided to go for it, swing away and see what we can hit.

-Anika is 6 years old, going on 7 this year, and is an absolutely adorable girl.
+Anika is 8 years old, going on 9 this year, and is an absolutely adorable girl.
 She was born with undiagnosed Spina Bifida, which you can read more about by following this link.
 According to society today, she is classified as disabled/special needs/challenged but she is an amazing inspiration to us daily.
-She is always up for any challenge and being wheelchair bound has not stopped her from weekly horse riding, quad bike trips, fishing, swimming, miniature golf, climbing up anything climable, etc.
+She is always up for any challenge and being a wheelchair user has not stopped her from weekly horse riding, quad bike trips, fishing, swimming, miniature golf, climbing up anything climbable, etc.

 A year after Anika was born with undiagnosed Spina Bifida, we had our second child, beautiful princess Esti.
 She had a heart condition called Hypo-plastic Left Heart Syndrome and only lived a few days.

-Our third child, Reuben, is a boisterous, very energetic, 2 year old boy.
-(Read more about how he was prophesied here) He is an incredibly curios and happy child, and is also part of our inspiration, as we just cannot stand not seeing our children all day.
+Our third child, Reuben, is a boisterous, very energetic, 2-year-old boy.
+(Read more about how he was prophesied here) He is an incredibly curious and happy child, and is also part of our inspiration, as we just cannot stand not seeing our children all day.

-So, let’s get back to the curve ball bit.
-You’ve probably picked up about the undiagnosed Spina Bifida and Hypo-plastic Left Heart Syndrome, but there’s also been 20+ trips to the operating theatre (including 2 x brain ops), the loss of a parent, the struggle to fall pregnant to start with, as well as the emotional struggle to try a third time.
+So, let’s get back to the curveball bit.
+You’ve probably picked up about the undiagnosed Spina Bifida and Hypo-plastic Left Heart Syndrome, but there’s also been 30+ trips to the operating theatre (including 3 x brain ops), the loss of a parent, the struggle to fall pregnant to start with, as well as the emotional struggle to try a third time.
 All of these curve balls came flying at us in the space of a few years.

 As you’ve probably also realized, we survived!
 But more than that, we thrive and we are convinced that a big part of this comes down to us making a conscious decision.
 The decision between being hurt, angry and depressed all the time or to be the best parents/partners/people within our reality.
 Which one do you think has the most value?